 No wonder just because the whole process usually occurs at a very slow pace, it is quite hard to detect the release of heat into the atmosphere.
 Not to mention, any type of redox reaction or simply rusting of any metal is an exothermic reaction.

 Any type of combustion is an exothermic reaction.
-Whether you are burning woods, coal, or even petroleum products, all of them releases energy in the form of heat or light.
+Whether you are burning wood, coal, or even petroleum products, all of them release energy in the form of heat or light.

 For example, when we burn coal in a coal power plant, the process of combustion takes place due to the presence of oxygen which in turn produces a lot of heat that helps to vaporize water to generate steam.